• Menu

 Women who have a natural childbirth tend to experience a shorter pushing phase of labor and less instrumental deliveries than women who choose an epidural (10).

-Kopa Birth’s online birthing classes allow you to prepare for a natural hospital birth from the comfort of your own home, 24/7.
-Enroll today in our free online childbirth class and start preparing for your natural birth!
+Kopa Birth’s online birthing classes allow you to prepare for natural childbirth in the comfort of your own home, 24/7.
+Enroll today in our free online childbirth class to learn more about preparing for natural childbirth.

 Natural Childbirth Facts Resources: